loophp/dynamicobjects/README.md

 ## Features

+* Allows you to add regular or static methods and properties to an existing object,
 * Can be used by extending the DynamicObject object or as a trait, on a real or anonymous class,
 * Can memoize methods results and/or properties if they are callable,
 * The caching object use CacheInterface and can be injected.